Burger PCB

 PCB editor

 Here, connections are drawn between components, both on the PCB and connected extraneously.
 The components to be placed on the PCB are in the upper left, being the buck converter, microcontroller, resistors, and motor drivers.
+These control three buttons, two temperature systems, and four motors.
+External components connect cleanly, keeping the signal paths short and tidy.

 Gerber and drill files